Add an African Dance Class that takes place in the U.S. or any where in the world. We fact check.

 “One isn’t necessarily born with courage, but one is born with potential.
 Without courage, we cannot practice any other virtue with consistency.
 We can’t be kind, true, merciful, generous, or honest.“ Maya Angelou

-The African Diaspora International Film Festival (ADIFF) Visit http://nyadiff.org/ to get updates on films, festivals…coming up!
+Visit nyadiff.org to get updates on films, festivals…coming up!